MalcolmDyer/Interview-Prep-Buddy/README.md

 ## Features
 - Tailor sessions by domain, seniority, session type, and target company.
 - Live question generation plus automatic scoring with strengths, improvements, and model answers.
+- Questions can be read aloud; optionally dictate answers with your voice.
 - Session history stored locally so you can review past Q/A.
 - Ships with a lightweight OpenAI proxy for local development.